Compact Model Training by Low-Rank Projection with Energy Transfer: Experiments

 \subsubsection{Energy Transfer and BN Rectification}

 We study the effects of energy transfer and BN rectification by removing them.
 The experiment results are shown in Table \ref{energy_com}.
-Here ``Low-Rank Projection'' denotes applying LRP at the end of each epoch without energy transfer or BN rectification.
-When using energy transfer without BN rectification, the results are better than Low-Rank Projection.
+Here ``LRP'' denotes applying low-rank projection at the end of each epoch without energy transfer or BN rectification.
+When using energy transfer without BN rectification, i.e., ``LRP+ET", the results are better than LRP.
 This verifies that energy transfer can ease the gradient energy reduction problem in Low-Rank Projection.
-Using BN rectification without energy transfer also improves the results of Low-Rank Projection, which suggests that the incompatibility between BN and convolution for LRP is well solved by BN rectification.
-LRPET that adopts both strategies can further improve the performance.
-This shows that energy transfer and BN rectification have a collaborative effect for the final performance.
+Using BN rectification without energy transfer, i.e., ``LRP+BN rectification", also improves the results of Low-Rank Projection, which suggests that the incompatibility between BN and convolution for LRP is well solved by BN rectification.
+LRPET which adopts both strategies can further improve the performance.
+This shows that energy transfer and BN rectification have a collaborative effect on the final performance.
+Additionally, it's worth noting that most computation in LRPET come from the SVD in LRP.
+The incorporation of ET and BNR introduces only a few scalar product operations on the singular values and matrix multiplication with diagonal matrices.
+These additional operations are relatively negligible compared to the computational cost of SVD.
+Consequently, the performance gain achieved by LRPET over LRP is nearly free in terms of computational overhead.